scottdunnflux/k4pub2list/README.md

    - Note the "Toggle All" check box.
    - Toggle sections or scroll through the boxes to see
       - User Rights
+      - User Rights via Category (to see which rights are infered through section membership user categories)
       - Section Membership
       - Client Access
 * Sort columns by clicking the column header clicking additional times to change the order of the sort.